willhardy/djdd/README.rst

 django-deb-deploy
 *****************

-**this is a work in progress, it is not yet completed.
-A working version should be released in the next week or two.**
+**this is a work in progress, it is not yet production ready.**

-This is a tool to create .deb packages for deploying Django sites on production Debian systems.
+This is a tool to create ``.deb`` packages for deploying Django sites on production Debian systems.

 Quick start